nikandt/cansat-next/docs/Intro/lesson3.md

 :::note

-Each axis is actually read some hundreds of microsecods apart.
+Each axis is actually read some hundreds of microseconds apart.
 If you need them to be updated simultaneously, check out the functions [readAcceleration](./../CanSat-software/library_specification#readacceleration) and [readGyro](./../CanSat-software/library_specification#readgyro).

 :::

 After reading the values, we can print them as usually.
 This could be done using Serial.print and println just like in the last lesson, but this example shows an alternative way to print the data, with much less manual writing.

 First, a buffer of 128 chars is created.
 Then this is first initialized so that each value is 0, using memset.
-After this, the values are written to the buffer using snprintf, which is a function that can be used to write strings with a specified format.
-Finally, this is just printed with Serial.println.
+After this, the values are written to the buffer using `snprintf()`, which is a function that can be used to write strings with a specified format.
+Finally, this is just printed with `Serial.println()`.

 ```Cpp title="Fancy Printing"
 char report[128];